likexiaoke123/DataPrivacyShield/README.md

 # DataPrivacyShield 🛡️

-A lightweight and easy-to-use Python utility class designed to help data scientists and engineers apply data desensitization, anonymization, and privacy protection techniques to their datasets.
+A lightweight and easy-to-use Python utility class designed to help users assess and improve the privacy of sensitive datasets while also making governance and compliance considerations more explicit.
 Built on top of `pandas`, it allows you to process sensitive information while retaining the analytical value of your data.

 ## ✨ Features